-Deep ruby red in colour, with a black cherry core.
-This wine has lively berry fruits on the nose, with a touch of liquorice and a hint of black pepper.
-The 2009 is full of fruit, juicy and round with ripe tannnins that gently support the cherry, cassis and herb character on the finish.
+This wine is dark ruby in colour.
+It has lively cherry notes on the nose, a touch of liquorice and hints of black pepper.
+On the palate, it is full-bodied and the ripe tannins gently support the cherry, cassis and herb character on the finish.

 An excellent chateau, owned by the Fabre family.
 75% Cabernet Sauvignon, 20% Merlot and 5% Petit Verdot grapes and traditionally vinified.
 Aged in oak barriques with blackcurrant flavours and lots of creamy, vanilla oak.